 In sales messaging, you want to use story in the same way.
 Rather than say, “We are a market leader.”
 Instead, share a story about a way you helped a client that clearly establishes that you are the market leader without you having to say it.
 Rather than say, “We are customer-focused.”
 Share a story that leads your prospect to that conclusion, without you ever having to use those words.

 Two final tips: First, not everything needs to be wrapped in story.
 Inconsequential points, assuming they absolutely have to be mentioned to a client – like, we are already on your approved vendor list – don’t need to be messaged through story.
 Second, practice delivering your message out loud using the stories you come up with.
 This will let you know how it affects the timing and flow of your presentation.

 Remember, stories take longer than data, but stories are far more memorable and they create the emotion you want in your customer.
 In final analysis, it doesn’t matter how good your message is if your client can’t remember it when they go to make their buying decision.

-By Steve Hub, Consultant, Corporate Visions Inc.
+By Erik Peterson, Consultant, Corporate Visions Inc.